-Properly evacuated vials will suck gas from the syringe into the vial.
+Properly evacuated vials will often suck gas from the syringe into the vial, however, this is not always the case and should not be the only indicator of a properly evacuated vial.
+However, if you are unable to push the typical volume of gas into the vial, it is not properly evacuated and should not be used.
 If a gas vial is improperly evacuated, resample and use another evacuated gas vial.
 Label all improperly evacuated vials as such and return to the gas lab with samples.
-While properly evacuated gas vials will suck in some sample, the collector must push as on the syringe plunger to finish collecting the sample.
+While properly evacuated gas vials will suck in some sample, the collector must push on the syringe plunger to finish collecting the sample.
 Always attempt to transfer the same amount of gas/sample to each vial (~18 mL).
 Always hold the syringe upright when transferring gas from the syringe to the gas vial to avoid transferring liquid to the gas vial.